algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 [^15]: OS: Operating System, software that manages computer hardware and software resources and provides common services for computer programs.

 [^16]: mA: Milliampere, a unit of electrical current equal to one thousandth of an ampere.

+[^17]: GPRS: General packet radio service

+[^18]: Piezoelectric: The ability of certain materials to generate an electric charge in response to applied mechanical stress